FabrizioMusacchio/omio/docs/source/contributing.rst

 * public functions and modules are documented via docstrings
 * user facing changes are reflected in the documentation pages

-Requests for new file formats and reader extensions
+Requests for New File Formats and Reader Extensions
 ---------------------------------------------------

 In addition to direct code contributions via pull requests, users are encouraged